DJSeb/kernel-shark-sebanek-gh-mirror/README.md

 See each directory for more details about that part of the project.

+### (IMPORTANT) Documentations

-IMPORTANT NOTE: SurveyPaper contains the most up-to-date documentation, albeit in Czech, English documentations are slightly outdated, which becomes obvious upon comparison of runnning software with some images in English documents.
+SurveyPaper contains the most up-to-date documentation, albeit in Czech only, English documentations are slightly outdated, which becomes obvious upon comparison of runnning software with some images in English documents.
+English documentation also has a slightly different format, is more compact and its design sections badly need a revision.
 It is strongly recommended to read the paper first or read it while working with the software (assuming you can understand Czech or have the means to translate it).

+English documentation WILL be updated in the future as the project will be approaching a state when it can be submitted as a contribution to KernelShark.

 ## Basic general setup and usage

 To use anything, you have to first `git clone` this repository.
-Second, make sure you have all dependencies listed in [KernelShark's README](./KS_fork/README), including the ones introduced by modifiactions (i.e. Qt of version at least 6.7 and Hwloc of version at least 2.11).
+Second, make sure you have all dependencies listed in [KernelShark's README](./KS_fork/README), including the ones introduced by modifications (i.e. Qt of version at least 6.7 and Hwloc of version at least 2.11).

 Potential users may either run the script `build_all.sh` to build release builds of everything,